ZigEmbeddedGroup/microzig/port/raspberrypi/rp2xxx/README.md

 - 0x15000000-0x15004000 is 'flash cache', which can be used as extra RAM.
 > All data must be in blocks without the UF2_FLAG_NOT_MAIN_FLASH marking which relates to content to
 > be ignored rather than Flash vs RAM.
   - This is a flag on each 512-byte block of the uf2.
-TODO: Need to make sure our output UF2 file has this set correctly.

 ### Overview
 MicroZig supports RAM images through the `ram_image` configuration option.
 When enabled: